jre2/AnkiRPG/README.md

 1. AnkiTest - The test is reviewing a flashcard in Anki, and the color option is the card's model/deck (ie. "category").
 2. NoTest - There is no test performed (ie. test always passes).
 Color options don't signify anything.
 3. CooldownTest - There is no test performed and it's treated as if all colors are always trigged.
 However, creatures obey cooldowns for attacks.
-This is what computer opponents use.
+This is what computer opponents use by default.

 ## How to play